Alabama Dog Bite Lawyer

 Non-economic damages refer to non-monetary losses, such as:

 - Pain and suffering: Animal bites can be very painful for a long time after the initial incident.
 You might also suffer emotionally, feeling anguish, fear, and anxiety.
-In Birmingham, AL, courts recognize the intangible costs of emotional distress.
+In Alabama courts recognize the intangible costs of emotional distress.

 - Loss of society and companionship: Unfortunately, some people do not survive dog bite injuries.
 Family members can sue the dog owner for the emotional loss of their loved one, along with economic damages if the deceased contributed to the family’s finances.